 Abstract

 Marine heat waves and warming oceans have profound effects on disease dynamics in marine invertebrates.
 Wasting diseases, potentially worsened by extreme heat events, have devastated sea stars across the Pacific Northwest coast.
-Recent evidence has emerged of wasting in giant California sea cucumbers (Parastichopus californicus).
+Recent evidence has emerged of wasting disease symptoms paralleling those in sea stars in giant California sea cucumbers (Parastichopus californicus).
 A severe wasting event in Nanoose Bay, B.C. followed an extreme climatic heat event, and our study aimed to determine whether heat stress could trigger wasting in P. californicus.
 We also aimed to improve the understanding of how two unusual sea cucumber characteristics, stiffening and evisceration, are affected by thermal stress.
-Under a controlled laboratory setting, we exposed P. californicus to an 82-hour simulated marine heat wave.
+Under a controlled laboratory setting, we exposed P. californicus to an 82-hour simulated marine heat wave of either 17ºC or 22ºC against a 12ºC control.
+We tracked their stiffness for posture maintenance and antipredator defense, evisceration, mortality, and lesion appearance.
+Differences between treatments were analyzed using GAIC model fit analysis and ANOVA tests.
 While we observed both minor and major handling ulcers, no wasting-like symptoms were exhibited in 12ºC ,17ºC or 22ºC treatments.
-Mortality in the 22ºC treatment demonstrated that P. californicus were under extreme physiological stress during our experiment.
+Mortality in the 22ºC treatment demonstrated that P. californicus were near their thermal limit and under extreme physiological stress during our experiment.
 Stiffening behaviour was significantly affected by heat treatments, suggesting that physiological mechanisms behind stiffening were impaired by thermal stress.
-We did not observe a link between evisceration and temperature treatment but did find further evidence in support of seasonal evisceration of digestive tract organs.
-We also observed the traumatic and lethal expulsion of respiratory tract in two heat treated individuals.
-Our study provides evidence that wasting is not solely triggered by heat stress.
-Instead, further studies should investigate other potential abiotic triggers in addition to potential pathogenic agents.
-The ecological and economic importance of P. californicus are economically important marine detritovores and a multimillion dollar fishing industry.
+We also found further evidence in support of seasonal evisceration of digestive tract organs.
+Our study provides evidence that wasting is not solely triggered by heat stress, leaving the cause of the mass mortality event observed in Nanoose unknown.
+P. californicus are economically important marine detritovores and a multimillion dollar fishing industry.
 To better understand and predict future catastrophic mortality events, the causal agents of sea cucumber wasting must be identified.

 Keywords